programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Execute the code block below in a command line (or in a jupyter-notebook) to install `mesa` and its dependencies.
 If you want to follow through the tutorial on your local machine, you need to set up an environment with `mesa` installed.
 If you do not know how to do this, we have a simple [step-by-step instruction](https://gitlab.gwdg.de/modelsen/abm-workshop-setup-instructions), which we compiled for a workshop.

 Setup an environment:
-If you already have Python installed, running the following code in a terminal should give you a new virtual environment with the `mesa` package:
+If you already have Python (version >=3.9) installed, running the following code in a terminal should give you a new virtual environment with the `mesa` package:

 ```
 python3 -m venv env